Valley Forge Casino Resort: Casino conversion

 In 2012, the complex was converted to the Valley Forge Casino Resort, and the Scanticon Valley Forge Hotel was converted to the Casino Tower wing of the resort, while the Radisson continued operating adjoining it.
 On March 31, 2012, Valley Forge Casino Resort became the 11th casino to operate in Pennsylvania.
 Back in 2009, rival casino Parx opposed the casino and challenged them in court, claiming that they did not meet the resort license requirements.
-The state Supreme Court ruled in favor of the Valley Forge Casino.
+The Supreme Court of Pennsylvania ruled in favor of the Valley Forge Casino.

 The casino is the first in the state of Pennsylvania to be granted the Category 3 license by the Pennsylvania Gaming Control Board.
 This type of license means the casino is intended to support the existing resort property, limits the number of table games and slots available, and has requirements for access to the gaming floor.
 A Category 3 license also requires that anyone who wishes to gamble in the casino must either spend at least $10 elsewhere in the resort each visit or purchase a membership.
-The $10 minimum was eliminated on October 27, 2017 with passage of new legislation.
+The $10 minimum was eliminated on October 27, 2017, with passage of new legislation.
 The casino currently is at the maximum number of slot machines, 600, and table games, 50, that is allowed at resort casinos.
 The casino has the option to add 15 tables for monthly poker or blackjack tournaments.

 The casino was built for $130 million over the exhibition floor of the Valley Forge Convention Center.
 The convention center was built by J. Leon Altemose in 1985.

 In 2018, Boyd Gaming purchased the property for $281 million.

 On March 11, 2019, Valley Forge Casino Resort began offering sports betting at a sportsbook called the FanDuel Sportsbook at Valley Forge Casino Resort with a two-day soft opening.
 An official opening for the sportsbook occurred on March 13, 2019, with former Philadelphia Eagles tight end Brent Celek in attendance to place the first bet.
 The FanDuel online sportsbook launched on July 29, 2019.

 In 2020, the Radisson Valley Forge Hotel was converted to the Valley Tower wing of the resort.

 Overview

-Valley Forge Casino Resort consists of 850 slot machines and 50 table games including Blackjack, Super 4 Blackjack, Craps, MiniBaccarat, Roulette, Spanish 21, Pai Gow, Pai Gow Poker, Three-Card Poker, Ulimate Texas Hold 'Em, and other assorted high limit table games.
+Valley Forge Casino Resort consists of 850 slot machines and 50 table games including Blackjack, Super 4 Blackjack, Craps, MiniBaccarat, Roulette, Spanish 21, Pai Gow, Pai Gow Poker, Three-Card Poker, Ultimate Texas Hold 'Em, and other assorted high limit table games.
 The casino is also home to the FanDuel Sportsbook at Valley Forge Casino Resort, a sportsbook offering sports betting.